juliensimon/gradio-mcp-server-builder/docs/user-guide/docstrings.md

 **Local Models**: Models like `HuggingFaceTB/SmolLM3-3B` run locally and provide good results for most use cases.
 They're fast, private, and don't require API keys.

-**OpenAI-Compatible Models**: Models like GPT-3.5-turbo or GPT-4 provide excellent docstring quality but require API access and may have usage costs.
+**OpenAI-Compatible Models**: Models with an OpenAI-compatible API (e.g. together.ai, local llama.server, etc.) provide excellent docstring quality but require API access and may have usage costs.

 **Custom Models**: You can use specialized models trained on technical documentation for even better results in specific domains.